 "Forestry.
 Creating, conserving, and managing forests or forest lands for commodity benefits such as lumber or edible fruit, or non-commodity benefits such as conservation or education."

 "Golf Course.
 A facility for playing nine holes or more of golf.
 Includes associated clubhouses and driving ranges.
-The term does not include miniature golf courses or stand-alone driving ranges."
+The term does not include miniature golf courses or stand-alone driving ranges (see general outdoor recreation)."